JordanTrakas/git-essential-training-5988161/Important_Concepts_in_Git/solving_merge_conflicts.md

     1. git config pull.rebase false # merge
     2. git config pull.rebase true # rebase
     3. git config pull.ff only # fast-forward only
+  - You must fix the conflicts and then commit the result

+- In real projects merge conflicts are often very complicated.
+It is good to take your time when resolving merge conflicts.